-Section 9.
+6 Section 9.
 Return Service Requirement.
-Each bargaining unit faculty member, in applying for sabbatical leave, shall sign an agreement to return to the university for a period of at least one year's service, at or above their annualized FTE rate in Section 6, on completion of the leave.
+Each bargaining unit faculty member, in applying for sabbatical leave, shall sign an agreement to return to the university for a period of at least one 7 8 year's service, at or above their annualized FTE rate in Section 6, on completion of the leave.
 This one year of service cannot be fulfilled post retirement.
-If a bargaining unit faculty member fails to fulfill this obligation, they shall repay the full salary paid during the leave plus the health care and retirement contribution paid by the University on their behalf during the leave.
-This amount is due and payable three months following the date designated in the sabbatical agreement for the faculty member to return to the university.
+If a bargaining unit faculty member 9 fails to fulfill this obligation, they shall repay the full salary paid during the leave plus the health 10 11 care and retirement contribution paid by the University on their behalf during the leave.
+This amount is due and payable three months following the date designated in the sabbatical 12 agreement for the faculty member to return to the university.
+13 14 A signed sabbatical agreement is not a guarantee of post-sabbatical FTE or continued 15 employment.
+If, at the University's initiative, a bargaining unit faculty members' post-sabbatical 16 17 FTE is reduced, they are laid off (not for cause), terminated (not for cause), or they are hired or to the stated and approved purposes of the sabbatical leave.

-A signed sabbatical agreement is not a guarantee of post-sabbatical FTE or continued employment.
-If, at the University's initiative, a bargaining unit faculty members' post-sabbatical FTE is reduced, they are laid off (not for cause), or they are hired or moved into a different role at the university, their return service obligation will be considered fulfilled.
+- moved into a different role at the university, their return service obligation will be consideredfulfilled. - 19 fulf 20

 Section 10.
 Supplementing of Sabbatical Incomes.
-To the extent approved in writing by the Office of the Provost, bargaining unit faculty members on sabbatical leave may supplement their sabbatical salaries to a reasonable degree, provided that such supplementation strictly conforms to the stated and approved purposes of the sabbatical leave.
+To the extent approved in writing by the Office of the Provost, bargaining unit faculty members on sabbatical leave may supplement their sabbatical salaries to a reasonable degree, provided that such supplementation strictly conforms